 - Lights are not only common sense, they are Ohio Law.
 A cyclist must have a front white light and a rear red light (and a red rear passive reflector) activated from sundown to sunrise, when it’s foggy, and when it rains.
 Ohio Rev. Code §§ 4511.56( A); 4513.03(A).

 - Quality lights are as inexpensive as ever, and the selection is big, so check out your local bike shop!
 I ride with the combo below from Cygolight comforted by the fact I know they work, and I know they are bright.

-Predictability is another component for keeping a cyclist safe.
-A cyclist should avoid weaving or sudden movements and should announce their intentions regarding movement with these mandated hand signals.
-Ohio Rev. Code §4511.40 (2004).
+- Predictability is a component for cyclist safety.
+A cyclist should avoid weaving or sudden movements and should announce their intentions regarding movement with these hand signals.
+Ohio Rev. Code §4511.40.